Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Conclusion

+This paper reviews the existing OR/MS literature on intra-hospital patient transport and develops a five-field notation that allows a concise representation of different problem variants.
+This five-field notation can easily be extended (e.g., by adding further constraints or objectives) when new relevant aspects are introduced to the patient transport literature in the future.

-By analyzing the relevant literature and comparing the existing approaches with insights obtained from interviews with hospital practitioners, we identify important research gaps and directions for future work in the area of hospital patient transport.
-Given the fact that, apart from Opti-Trans\textsuperscript{\textregistered}~\cite{hanne_2009a} (discontinued in 2021~\cite{sieda_2024a}), none of the methods developed in the literature have been successfully implemented in practice, we particularly focus on possible ways of fostering the practical uptake of developed approaches by integrating central aspects of patient transport problems arising in practice.
-These directions include a better consideration of the workload and ergonomic burden of transport staff, taking different qualification requirements of transport requests into account, and at least partly combining patient transports with transports of material such as bed sheets, blood samples, medication, or bandages.
-Moreover, obstacles for practical implementation mentioned in the literature such as a lack of uncertainty handling in the developed models, missing integration with hospital information systems, or excessively long computation times need to be overcome in the future in order to increase the practical relevance and implementation of patient transport research.
+By analyzing the literature and comparing the results with insights from hospital practitioners, we identify important research gaps and directions for future work.
+These include improving the consideration of staff workload and ergonomic burden, addressing different qualification requirements of transport tasks, and exploring the integration of patient transport with material transport.
+Additionally, overcoming practical implementation challenges such as uncertainty handling, integration with hospital information systems, and long computation times is critical for enhancing the practical relevance of patient transport research.

-Moreover, the already mentioned fact that patients need to be present for most tasks performed in a hospital and that delays in patient transport may therefore cause costly downtime and disruptions of operations in many different departments underlines the importance of integrating patient transport with other operational planning problems in hospitals.
+Moreover, the fact that patients need to be present for most tasks performed in a hospital underlines the importance of integrating patient transport with other operational planning problems in hospitals.
 This has so far only been considered explicitly in~\cite{schmid_2014a}, where patient transport is integrated with operating room scheduling.
-Thus, the integration of patient transport with other operational planning problems represents an important area for future research.
-A related point is that even though patient transports do not only take place inside hospitals, but also between hospitals and other care facilities (transfers) and from hospitals to the patients' homes (discharges), none of the examined studies consider all of these transports jointly, even thought they at least partly involve the same staff.